What Is CTA?

-Angiography may be performed to observe blood vessels in the kidneys, lungs, heart, brain, or other area for abnormalities such as:
+We perform an Angiography to observe blood vessels in the kidneys, lungs, heart, brain, or other areas for abnormalities such as:

 - Injured blood vessels.